kannanvijayan-zz/Thoughts/binjs_part1.md

 ### Reason 2

-Binary formats are expected to be produced by programs, not people - and there's no expectation that a person should be able to come and directly modify that binary encoding after the fact.
+Binary formats are expected to be produced by programs, not people.
+There's no expectation that a
+developer should be able to directly modify that binary encoding after it is generated.
 Instead of updating the binary encoding, we update the source and re-translate to binary.
-This means binary encodings are "atomically static" (for lack of a better phrase).
+This means binary encodings are "static".
 Every part of a binary encoding can assume that the contents of the rest of the encoding are exactly the same as when it was originally produced.

 This property allows binary formats to embed "pointers" - direct references from one part of the file to another, which allows